 If you treat the IRA as an inherited IRA, payments from the IRA will not be subject to the 10% additional income tax on early distributions.
 However, if the participant had started taking required minimum distributions, you will have to receive required minimum distributions from the inherited IRA.
-If the participant had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the inherited IRA until the year the participant would have been age 701⁄2.
+If the participant had not started taking required minimum distributions from the value to start receiving required minimum distributions from the not have to start receiving required minimum distributions from the plan, you will not have to start receiving required minimum distributions from the not start receiving required minimum distributions from the participant would have been age 701⁄2.

-If you are a surviving beneficiary other than a spouse.

-If you receive a payment from the Plan because of the participant's death and you are a designated beneficiary other than a surviving spouse, the only rollover option you have is to do a direct rollover to an inherited IRA.
+If you are a surviving beneficiary other than a spouse: If you receive a payment from the Plan because of the participant's death and you are a designated beneficiary other than a surviving spouse, the only rollover option you have is to do a direct rollover to an inherited IRA.
 Payments from the inherited IRA will not be subject to the 10% additional income tax on early distributions.
 You will have to receive required minimum distributions from the inherited IRA.

 Payments under a qualified domestic relations order.
 If you are the spouse or former spouse of the participant who receives a payment from the Plan under a qualified domestic relations order (QDRO), you generally have the same options and the same tax treatment that the participant would have (for example, you may roll over the payment to your own IRA or an eligible employer plan that will accept it).
 However, payments under the QDRO will not be subject to the 10% additional income tax on early distributions.

-If you are a nonresident alien

-If you are a nonresident alien and you do not do a direct rollover to a U.S. IRA or employer plan, instead of withholding 20%, the Plan is generally required to withhold 30% of the payment for federal income taxes.
+If you are a nonresident alien: If you are a nonresident alien and you do not do a direct rollover to a U.S. IRA or employer plan, instead of withholding 20%, the Plan is generally required to withhold 30% of the payment for federal income taxes.
 If the amount withheld exceeds the amount of tax you owe (as may happen if you do a 60-day rollover), you may request an income tax refund by filing Form 1040NR and attaching your Form 1042-S. See Form W-8BEN for claiming that you are entitled to a reduced rate of withholding under an income tax treaty.
 For more information, see also IRS Publication 519, U.S. Tax Guide for Aliens, and IRS Publication 515, Withholding of Tax on Nonresident Aliens and Foreign Entities.